Harry Potter video games: Novel adaptations

-In 2005, World of Harry Potter was released for PC, containing all of the first three novel games, and the Quiddich World Cup game.
+In 2005, the PC compilation World of Harry Potter was released, containing the first three novel games and the Quiddich World Cup game.
 Following Prisoner of Azkaban, EA, specifically EA UK (which was later renamed as EA Bright Light), took charge of creating all versions of the game.
 The PC and Mac releases were developed as ports of the console release.
-In Harry Potter and the Goblet of Fire (2005), the style from previous titles was reduced to a more linear, level based system, as the character followed certain scenes from the film.
+In Harry Potter and the Goblet of Fire (2005), the style from previous titles was reduced to a more linear, level-based system, as the character followed certain scenes from the film.
 Multiplayer components were factored into the game's release: up to three players from the same console.
 This was also the first game in the series to be released on Nintendo DS.

-During the development of Harry Potter and the Order of the Phoenix (2007), the development team had more interaction with author J.K.
-Rowling when attempting to create playable card games for the series.
+During the development of Harry Potter and the Order of the Phoenix (2007), the development team had more interaction with author J. K. Rowling when attempting to create playable card games for the series.
 The rules that were created were later revealed to be the official rules in canon.
 This release was the first in the series to include motion capture from actors in the film series, including Rupert Grint and Evanna Lynch.
 The release removed the multiplayer component of the previous two games; Fred and George Weasley were still playable, but only in certain locations.
 The game made a return to the free-roaming style of earlier games.

 In 2009, Harry Potter and the Half-Blood Prince was released after originally being planned for 2008.
 It was pushed back six months to be released with the film of the same name.
 Like with the previous game, the multiplayer component was removed; Ron and Ginny Weasley were still playable, but only in certain locations.
-The final two games in the main series, Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011), take place away from Hogwarts, and features locations such as The Ministry of Magic.
-These games use a stealth and combat mechanic similar to those found in modern first person shooters.
+The final two games in the main series, Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011), take place away from Hogwarts, and features locations such as the Ministry of Magic.
+These games use a stealth and combat mechanic similar to those found in modern first-person shooters.
 Jonathan Bunney, head of Production at EA Bright Light, stated that the final two instalments would be "darker and more action-oriented game(s)."